-The fourth is the problem, because lack of rain can shut down a hydroelectric turbine, lack of wind makes wind turbines useless, and at night, the sun doesn’t shine.
+Renewable energy presents a problem, because lack of rain can shut down a hydroelectric turbine, lack of wind makes wind turbines useless, and at night, the sun doesn’t shine.
 Renewable energy intermittence means that you’ll still have to count on some other source of power when the renewables fail.

 The solution, of course, is energy storage, but these can be expensive.
 Rechargeable battery packs may seem like the obvious choice, but lifespan and expense will always remain a sticking point for anyone considering the technology.